ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/06-my-second-thread.md

 ---
-title: "OpenMP examples (2)"
+title: "Basic thread control"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
 - "How to obtain OpenMP threads' IDs?"
 - "What is the *barrier* OpenMP construct?"